Small. Distinctive.

 Three generations of Thomas Godwins from Exira, Iowa, have tended a dream started by the entrepreneurial patriarch, Thomas Harry Godwin, a WWI veteran, parachute harness inventor, and, as reported by the Jefferson City Daily Capital News on June 8, 1919, "a fine specimen of American manhood."

-He and a business partner built the indispensable hardware of the day: wagons, hog houses, and chicken coops under the name G.F.
+He built the indispensable hardware of the day: wagons, hog houses, and chicken coops under the name G.F.
 Manufacturing Co.

 Iowa farmers had been under pressure since the early 1920s.
-When the broader economy collapsed in the 1930s, Godwin pivoted hard into people-housing.
+When the broader economy collapsed in the 1930s, Godwin began moving into people-housing.
 They produced a variety of prefab and custom home designs into the 1960s.

 The company eventually became Kozy Manufacturing Company over the decades, but this product, the place, and the family behind it stayed the same.